ANONYMOUSLGD/S4VEtheD4TE/README.md

 ## Usage

-The program will encrypt all files in the folder C:\encryption_tests.
+ - Create folder "encryption_tests" in drive C:\
+ - Run program

 BE CAREFUL!
+The program will encrypt all files in the folder C:\encryption_tests!

+For safety, run in debug mode for password recovery.

 ## TODO